 The Future of Forbury Park

 The 12.2 hectare property offers one of the biggest pieces of available land in the greater Otago District.
+Harness Racing NZ wanted to learn what local residents, organisations and the wider Dunedin community thought the property should be used for.

 - A mix of residential properties from low cost to high end housing.
 This could include some multi-level apartments.